pi-star-2025/pi_star/eye_candy_vr.md

 ##

-The treee branches outside all represent some binary decision made about the environment (1 or 9, 1 grows out, 9 goes up)
+The tree branches outside all represent some binary decision made about the environment (1 or 9, 1 grows out, 9 goes up)

 Our brains reuse the branches of the plant outside